qlik-oss/core-website/docs/docs/licensing.md

     You will also need to pass in a setting to Qlik Associative Engine to enable licensing.
     See [Licenses configuration](./services/licenses.md#configuration) page.

+    With a beta license the Qlik Associative Engine will no longer be limited to 5 concurrent sessions.
+The 30 days expiration will however still be applied during the Beta phase.

 ## Third Party Licenses

 Click [here](./third-party-licenses) for information about our third-party licenses.